voilknetwork/front/src/app/help/en/faq.md

 **VOILK** - VOILK is the base liquid currency token in the platform.
 VOILK can be powered up into Voilk Power, traded for Voilk Dollars, or transferred to other accounts.
 It is a cryptocurrency token, similar to bitcoin.
 Voilk are readily available token. more than 900 Million.

-**Bear Power or Share Power** - Share Power (abbreviated SP) is a measurement of how much influence a user has in the Voilk network.
+**Voilk Power or Share Power** - Share Power (abbreviated SP) is a measurement of how much influence a user has in the Voilk network.
 The more Voilk Power a user holds, the more they can influence the value of posts and comments.
 Voilk Power is less liquid.
 If a user wishes to “Power Down” SP, they will receive equal distributions of the VOILK weekly, over a 104 week period.

 **Voilk Dollars** - Voilk Dollars (commonly abbreviated VSD) is second token which voilknetwork provides, We started with just 10 VSD supply, so it's not readily available token.
 Voilk Dollars can be traded with VOILK via internal Market, and transferred to other accounts for commerce or exchange.

 For businesses who want to accept our token for payments.
-We suggest to use Bear Dollars(VSD or VSDS) intead of voilk.
+We suggest to use VSD Dollars(VSD or VSDS) intead of voilk.

 <a href="#Table_of_Contents_Economics">^</a>